 A set of brand identity guidelines (or style guides as they are also referred to), is your handbook for how to properly express your brand visually.
-Brand guidelines can be used by staff internally or given to external suppliers you are using to create your branding touchpoints.
+Style Guides can be used by staff internally or given to external suppliers you are using to create your branding touchpoints.
 They can be displayed as a digital PDF, in a printed book or even displayed as a website.

 That’s great because you have come to the right place!
-Studio: Tiffany Gouge has created branding guidelines for businesses all over Australia and we can create one for you, too!
+Studio: Tiffany Gouge has designed style guides for businesses all over Australia and we can create one for you, too!

-You have 3 choices in regards to the complexity of your branding guidelines – let’s have a chat so I can recommend the type of guidelines which will be suited for your business needs.
+You have 3 choices in regards to the complexity of your style guide – let’s have a chat so I can recommend the type of guidelines which will be suited for your business needs.

 © Studio: tiffany gouge